 - Job Descriptions, Advertisements, and Postings.
 UT Arlington Office of Human Resources will ensure that all job advertisements and postings for UT Arlington include a statement that the position requires a criminal background check including criminal history record information.

-- Conducting a Criminal Background Check for Applicants.
+- Conducting a Criminal Background Checks

 - Conducting a Criminal Background Check on Current Employees.